edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 where:

 * `<app>` is the name of the app (service, executable)
-* `<env-var>` is a lowercase, dash-separated mapping to uppercase, underscore-separate environment variable name (e.g. `x-y`->`X_Y`).
+* `<env-var>` is a lowercase, dash-separated mapping from the uppercase, underscore-separate environment variable name (e.g. `x-y`->`X_Y`).
 The reason for such mapping is that uppercase and underscore characters are not supported as config keys for snaps.

+We call these the *config options*, because they a have `config` prefix for the variable names.

 Mapping examples: